The Bonn Challenge Barometer of Progress

 - IUCN released the 2nd Bonn Challenge Progress report in June 2019 presenting and analyzing the data collected over 2018.

 - The Barometer protocol is a flexible yet standardised assessment framework developed by IUCN in partnership with the participating countries Brazil, El Salvador, Mexico, Rwanda, Sri Lanka.
 The Bonn Challenge Barometer’s protocol (conceptual framework) is now in implementation phase in the six pilot countries.
-In-depth application of the Barometer in 2018 in five of the six pilot countries, initiation of the piloting in the sixth (Sri Lanka) and rapid application in an additional 12 countries yielded the following results: From the 13 countries reporting on area under restoration, we now know that 43.7 Mha are under restoration transition.
+In-depth application of the Barometer in 2018 in six pilot countries and rapid application in an additional 13 countries yielded the following results: Altogether, these 19 countries have collectively pledged a total 97 Mha, representing 57 % of current commitments.
+From the 13 countries reporting on area under restoration, we now know that 43.7 Mha are under restoration transition.
 This equates to 29% of the total Bonn Challenge target.
-For the 5 pilot countries participating in this initiative, 89% of pledged hectares are under restoration.
+For 5 pilot countries participating in this initiative, 89 % of pledged hectares are under restoration.
 This is a total of 27.34 million hectares out of 30 million hectares pledged.
 For the five countries with in-depth Barometer application, the management of degraded forest lands through silviculture and natural regeneration, and the improvement of agricultural lands through agroforestry, are the predominating FLR strategies (87 %). – See also here: www.infoflr.org/…